Yoshii64/YAWT-yet-another-windows-toolbox-/README.md

-this is a Windows toolbox. that can clear out and optimize Windows. thats really it. yes i am making fun of the fact that this is a worse version of CTT Windows toolbox with less features.

-this takes stuff from other batch scripts and combines it into one huge script. at least what im hoping.
+a Windows toolbox to help you with performance and getting you started with a Windows install. it uses code from various other scripts combined into one script.

-for all features make sure to run as administator
+recommended to run as admin.

-could get updated again
+updates planned out but sperratic